Slow-Cooker Char Siu Pork

-- Combine first seven ingredients; pour into a large resealable plastic bag.
+- Combine first 7 ingredients; pour into a large resealable plastic bag.
 Add pork; turn to coat.
 Refrigerate overnight.

 - Transfer pork and marinade to a 4-qt. slow cooker.
 Cook, covered, 5-6 hours on low or until tender.
-Remove; when cool enough to handle, shred meat using two forks.
+Remove; when cool enough to handle, shred meat using 2 forks.
 Skim fat from cooking juices; stir in chicken broth.
 Return pork to slow cooker and heat through.
 Top with fresh cilantro.
-Yield: 8 servings.

 Test Kitchen tips

 Nutrition Facts4 ounces cooked pork: 392 calories, 18g fat (6g saturated fat), 102mg cholesterol, 981mg sodium, 27g carbohydrate (24g sugars, 1g fiber), 31g protein.